 If you want to understand how the sound of New Orleans hip-hop actually came to be, you have to get off the main highway and find your way to the corner rooms.
 You have to strip away the corporate stories and the major label myths, and look at the real infrastructure.
 And in the mid-1980s, that infrastructure was built on family, discipline, and a couple of teenage kids with an unyielding drive to out-scratch everybody within a twenty-mile radius.

 I didn't have standard little home stereo speakers.
 I had a commercial-grade wall of sound packed into a kid's room.
 I was running eighteen-inch industrial subwoofers, fifteen-inch woofers, major compression horns, and a full Peavey setup — the SP-1s and SP-2s.
 It was unbelievably loud.
 I would run that rig all night long, sequencing beats and testing frequencies until the drywall literally vibrated.
 My sister's bedroom was right next door.
 Any other parents would have come through that door tearing the cords out of the wall, screaming.
 But my dad?
 He'd just walk in, completely calm, and ask me to turn the bass down.
 That was it.
-The older I get, the more I look back at that house on Lizardi Street and thank God for my dad's patience.
+The older I get, the more I look back at that house on the Ninth Ward and thank God for my dad's patience.
 He gave me the literal room to master my craft.

 During that era, Mannie Fresh and DJ Baby T got record contracts early.
 That meant they were locked down — they couldn't do the regular neighborhood house parties anymore.
 That left the whole city wide open for me.
 I became the premier DJ around town.
 I was working constantly, handling almost every major house party in the city, and my dad was my roadie.
 He drove me to every single gig, helping me haul those heavy crates of vinyl and those massive Peavey cabinets.

 When I wasn't running the parties, I was a total studio rat.
 I kept my mouth shut, sat in the corner of the big commercial rooms on Downman Road and Broad Street, and watched older heads like DJ Precise cut records.
 I learned how to watch and absorb everything without asking unnecessary questions.
+DJ Precise saw how serious I was and gave me an open invitation to his Sessions — a standing door I could walk through anytime.
+That kind of trust from an older head wasn't handed out.
+I took it, showed up, and kept my ears wide open.

 That's how I connected with Baby T. Before the internet, before cell phones, before any of this modern digital tech, we had our own hacker setup.